beangusu/Bingcentia/README.md

 # Updating the Modlist

 When an update is pushed, simply re-download the modlist from the Gallery and specify the same directories you did the first time.
 Then check the "Overwrite" box.
 This will **delete** any customizations you have made to the modlist.
-Refer to the unoffical support channel on how to keep them.
+If you want to keep your additions when you update, add the `[NoDelete]` tag to the beginning of the mod's name, `[NoDelete] Mod Name`, for example.

 It is rarely recommended continuing a save when you update a modlist because Skyrim _does not_ like it when you do that.
 Only update on a current save if you wish to start the game over, or if there is some horrible bug with it.